A Primer on Zeta Functions and Decomposition Spaces: Classical Zeta Functions

 \subsection{Zeta Functions of Arithmetic Schemes}

-As it turns out, the number theory examples -- Riemann and Dedekind zeta functions -- are more than just analogous to the algebro-geometric examples -- Hasse--Weil zeta functions.
+The number theoretic Riemann and Dedekind zeta functions and the algebro-geometric Hasse--Weil zeta functions come together in the following setting.
 Let $X$ be a scheme of finite type over $\Spec\Z$, also called an {\it arithmetic scheme}.
+The zeta function of an arithmetic scheme $X$ is the complex power series